For these experiments you will need the kit listed on the contents page in your box. You will also need the following –

 - Dip your hand in your bubble mixture and wipe it on your flat surface so that you have a wet area.

-- Use your bubble blower to blow a bubble onto the surface.
+- Take your bubble blower (it’s the thing that looks like a pipette with the end cut off) and dip the wide end in your bubble mixture.
+Then blow through the thin end onto your surface.
 It should be more like a dome than a bubble!

 - Dip your bubble blower into the mixture again and this time push your bubble blower just inside your dome bubble and blow another bubble inside of it!